kirpalseehra/web-testing-selenium/README.md

 ### Learning points
 1. Better understanding of using UI testing and how to target specific fields on a web browser
 2. Greater knowledge of how to apply a random generator into testing
-3. Better understanding on using the selenium module as a whole
+3. Better understanding on using the selenium module as a whole and all the methods to find elements within a web page